JonPSmith/RunStartupMethodsSequentially/README.md

 # RunStartupMethodsSequentially

-This .NET library is designed to handle updates to single resources, e.g. a Database, on startup of an application that has multiple instances running (e.g. a ASP.NET Core web site with _Azure Scale Out_ is turned on).
+This .NET library is designed to handle updates to single resources, e.g. a database, on startup of an application that has multiple instances running (e.g. a ASP.NET Core web site with _Azure Scale Out_ is turned on).
 This library runs when the application starts up and run your _startup services_.
 Typical startup services are: migrating to a database, seeding a database and/or ensuring that an admin user has been added.
 It can also be used with non-database resources as Azure blob, common files, etc.

 > **Scale Out**: A scale out operation is the equivalent of creating multiple copies of your web site and adding a load balancer to distribute the demand  between them (taken from [Microsoft Azure docs](https://azure.microsoft.com/en-gb/blog/scaling-up-and-scaling-out-in-windows-azure-web-sites/)).